-In addition, in certain circumstances, when selling Class A units, registered dealers may be reimbursed for their due diligence costs, and other forms of consideration, and charge purchasers the Dealer Fee, which is an amount equal to up to 1% of the subscription amount of the Fund Units being purchased.
+Sales Commissions and Trailer Fees: Registered dealers may, at their discretion, charge purchasers a Sales Commission, which is a front-end sales commission of up to 5% of the subscription amount of the Fund Units being purchased.
+Any Sales Commission will be negotiated between the registered dealer and the purchaser and will be deducted from the subscription amount of the Gross Subscription Order and paid by the purchaser, directly to the registered dealer.
+In addition, in certain circumstances, registered dealers may be reimbursed for their due diligence costs, and other forms of consideration, and charge purchasers the Dealer Fee, which is an amount equal to up to 1% of the subscription amount of the Fund Units being purchased.
 The Dealer Fee will be deducted from the subscription amount of the Gross Subscription Order and paid by the purchaser directly to the registered dealer.
 The Fund will pay the Trailer Fee on Class A Fund Units, which is an annual servicing fee equal to 1% per annum of the Net Asset Value of the Fund Units sold by a registered dealer in respect of the Fund Units, payable monthly in arrears.
 The amount of the Trailer Fee will be deducted from distributions to the holders of Fund Units.
 See ITEM 8 - Compensation Paid to Dealers .
 Use of Proceeds: The Fund intends to invest all or substantially all of the net proceeds of the Offering according to the Fund's investment objectives and the investment strategy.
-See ITEM 1.1- Funds .
+See ITEM $1.1 - Funds$.
 Distribution on Termination: In the event of the termination of the Fund, the Fund would distribute to the Fund Unitholders, pro rata , their interest in the net assets of the Fund available for such distribution, subject to the rights of the Manager to determine and retain monies for termination costs and expenses.
 Taxation of the Fund and Fund Unitholders: See ITEM 7 - Income Tax Consequences and Registered Plan Eligibility.
 Investment by Deferred Plans: Provided the Fund qualifies as "a mutual fund" as defined in the Tax Act at all relevant times, the Fund Units will be qualified investments for Deferred Plans.
 See ITEM 7 - Income Tax Consequences and Registered Plan Eligibility.
 No Transferability: No Fund Unitholder is permitted to transfer Fund Units to any other person except with the consent of the Manager and in compliance with the Trust Agreement and applicable securities laws.
-See ITEM 11 - Resale Restrictions .
+See ITEM 12 - Resale Restrictions .
 Risk Factors: You should consult with your advisors and carefully consider your financial objectives when considering an investment in the Fund.
 Investment in the Fund Units involves risk.
 An investment in Fund Units is appropriate only for investors who have the ability to absorb a loss of some or all of their investment.
 See ITEM 9 - Risk Factors .
 Certificates: Certificates for Fund Units will not be issued to Fund Unitholders.
 Custodian and Trustee: RBC Investor Services Trust.